h8d13/MC-NET/README.md

 Copy the JS file (basic NN impelmentation to chop wood)

-And make sure to update the constants with you username and desired follow distance.
+And make sure to update the constants with you username, follow distance, and port.

 Run: ```node choppy.js```